Frank-Pechar/js-project-planner/README.md

 App can be run from: https://frank-pechar-js-project-planner.netlify.app

+## App Functionality

+This App Provides Drag and Drop Functionality and Positioning of Screen Elements

+- Move Projects Between Active and Finished Lists
+- Click <Finish> or &lt;Activate&gt; button
+- Can Also Drag and Drop Projects Between Lists
+- Click the &lt;More Info&gt; Button to Display a Tooltip Popup
+- Click the Tooltip Popup to Remove it

 ## This App Uses Javascript Features Such As:

 - Drag and and Drop Projects between Active and Finished Lists